cassiopeian/magic-eight-ball/README.md

  I expanded the scope of the assignment, beyond the console, and designed an Etch A Sketch input and a two-sided eight ball for the output.
 To round out the retro toy theme, I also created a grungy Rubik’s Cube pattern for the background.

+ Then, I created the six-sided die to play an RPG.

 ## Tech Specs

  Magic Eight Ball was built with jQuery version 3.4.1.